 If you’re interested in buying an investment property, you’ll want to be thoroughly prepared and knowledgeable about your decision.
 Rental homes can be a great way to bring in extra income, but it can also involve some unexpected expenses as well as other issues that can cause you to lose money on the deal.

-Consider the following factors when you’re buying a property to rent it out:
+Consider the following factors when you’re buying an investment property:

 Planning and Research